How to Trade Using the Commodity Channel Index (CCI)

 - Suddenly, the CCI has a slight interruption of the -100.000 area creating an exit signal.
 At the same time, the SRSI also has a bullish crossover in the oversold area.
 We need only one signal to exit the trade.
 However, we get two exit signals at the same time, which simply means “Get out!”, therefore we exit the trade.

-- The price starts increasing afterwards and breaks its previous top.
+- The price starts increasing afterward and breaks its previous top.
 The two indicators are increasing too and they both enter the overbought area.
 However, the bearish signal comes from the SRSI, which lines cross downwards.

 - Then the two indicators exit the overbought area, creating a new short signal on the chart.
 Therefore, we sell Twitter and place a stop loss order above the top.

-- The price starts a bearish run afterwards and the two indicators begin dropping.
+- The price starts a bearish run afterward and the two indicators begin dropping.
 On the way down, the CCI creates a bearish trend line.
 See that the price breaks the trend in the second green circle on the line.
 This is the exit signal from our trade and we close the deal.

 - Now we have the breakout through the CCI trend as a first bullish signal.
 Therefore, we are waiting for a signal from the SRSI.
 It comes when the SRSI enters the oversold area and its lines cross upwards.
 Meanwhile, the CCI line returns to its already broken bearish trend, it tests it as a support and bounces upwards.
 This gives additional strength to the bullish CCI signal.
 Now we go long Twitter and we place a stop loss below the small bearish hammer candle on the chart.

-- The price starts increasing afterwards.
+- The price starts increasing afterward.
 Although the indicators turn out to be pretty chaotic during this trade, they manage to inch higher.
 The CCI then breaks the 100.000 level upwards, creating our exit signal.

 - 30 minutes later, the CCI exits the overbought area creating a short signal.
 At the same time, the stochastic RSI’s lines cross downwards and also exit the overbought area.
 This is the second short signal on the chart.
 Therefore, we sell Twitter and we place a stop above the top as shown with the last red line on the image.